 If you are asked for a large amount of money on the first email it could be a scam.
 Even if they just ask for a deposit of say £250 do not pay it.
 It is more than likely that someone who asks for a large upfront fee without even meeting you is going to keep the money without providing the goods.
 Some say that the fee is to secure an appointment.
 Avoid paying any money without knowing 100% that the company is legit.

 Never provide your bank account details or personal information as they could you this to take money from you.
 Also, be cautious of spam emails that have a clickable link.
 Always check the email address.
 Untrustworthy ones will typically be long and not make sense.
 Cyber criminals are always trying to con naive, vulnerable individuals.
 Protecting your personal data is vital in this modern age.

 Ask for you to not tell your parents about them or the modelling job.

 Many scam artists try to be sneaky and ask teens to not tell their parents.
 This should ring alarm bells that he/she is trying to lure you into a trap, as anyone under the age of 18 should have their parents consent to be signed to an agency or to be part of a photoshoot.
 Anyone who tries to go against these strict rules is not be trusted.
-Always tell your parents about messages that your receive on social media about modelling.
+Always tell your parents about messages that your receive on any social networking site about modelling.
 Their experience and parent instinct will be able to protect you from a scam artist’s tactics.